Expression Results and Formatting

 Currency Formats

-In a similar way to number formatting, currency formatting allows commas to be added to large numbers and decimal places to be limited.
+In a similar way to number formatting, currency formatting allows separators to be added to large numbers and decimal places to be limited.
 It also allows a currency symbol to be added. (this does not have to be the pound (£) symbol)

 Example JSON: